Choke (firearms): Constriction

 The exit end of a choke is smaller by some dimension than the actual bore of the barrel.
 This difference in diameter is the amount of constriction.
 For example, for a 12 gauge, the bore diameter of the barrel is nominally 18.5 mm, although different manufacturers do vary their as-manufactured bore from this diameter slightly.
-This is commonly called "overbore", when the as-built diameter exceeds the nominal actual diameter of 18.5 mm.
-The advantages touted for "overbore" are a perceived reduction in recoil, and a lessened shot deformation for improving shot patterns.
+This is commonly called "overbore", when the as-built diameter exceeds the nominal diameter.
+The advantages touted for "overbore" are a perceived reduction in recoil and a lessened shot deformation for improving shot patterns.

-Generally the constriction ranges for chokes will be 0.00-1.15 mm (0.00-0.045 inch) while the constriction for relatively common turkey chokes may be as much as 2.50 mm (0.10 inch).
+Generally, the constriction ranges for chokes will be 0.00–1.15 mm, while the constriction for relatively common turkey chokes may be as much as 2.50 mm.
 Choke is measured experimentally by observing the percentage of pellets in a charge that impact inside a 75 cm circle at 35 m (25 m for "cylinder" and "Skeet").
 Although different choke manufacturers have different identification of their chokes, the notches in the chart below are generally accepted.
+One of the reasons these experiments need to be run is that choke constriction is measured in absolute terms (measurable in inches or millimetres) rather than relative to the barrel (or shot) diameter being choked; a .5 mm choke is unlikely to behave identically in both a 19.7 mm barrel loaded with 2.49 mm shot and a 15.6 mm barrel loaded with 4.57 mm shot.

 A common method of expressing the amount of constriction is by "points".
 A "point" is equivalent to 0.025 mm of constriction of the inner diameter of a choke.
-Hence, 40 points of constriction would correspond to a constriction of 0.040 inch (≈ 1 mm) in the inner diameter of a choke, corresponding to "Extra Full".
+Hence, 40 points of constriction would correspond to a constriction of .040 inches in the inner diameter of a choke, corresponding to "Extra Full".